NileshGarg001/Text-Analyzer/README.md

 ```

 ## Limitations
 - The program assumes that the text file provided by the user is in a readable format.
-It will not return any data for non tecxt based file.
+It will not return any data for non text based file.
 - The program currently only supports ASCII text files.
 Support for other text encodings can be added by modifying the code accordingly.
 - The accuracy of word frequency analysis and average word length calculation may vary based on the complexity of the text and the presence of unusual word formations.